lenincompres/DOM.js/README.md

 P5 editor examples by John Henry Thompson

+DOM.js is a lightweight JavaScript library for creating and manipulating DOM elements using JavaScript objects or JSON as models.
+It simplifies DOM interactions, allowing for dynamic and efficient web development.
+Click here to learn [what is the DOM](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model/Introduction).

+Features:
+* Create and manage DOM elements using JavaScript objects or JSON.
+* Bind properties to elements for dynamic updates.
+* Extend HTML elements with custom methods.
+* Integrate seamlessly with libraries like P5.js.

 ## Setup

 The following is all the HTML we are going to need for the entirety of this documentation.
 It is our _index.html_ file.
 The rest of our code will be in javaScript (_main.js_).
 We will not need CSS either.